-Users who are assigned to tasks in Project Professional or work items in Team Foundation must be recognized as Contributors in the team project.
-Those users must also be recognized as resources of the enterprise project plan and granted permission to log on to the instances of PWA that participate in the synchronization process.
+Users who are assigned to tasks in Project Professional or work items in Team Foundation must be recognized as Contributors in the project.
+Those users must also be recognized as resources of the enterprise project plan and granted permission to sign in to the instances of PWA that participate in the synchronization process.

 For more information, see Assign permissions.

 The synchronization engine processes project updates that are published to Project Server, then status updates, and then approval updates.
 When you publish, you update Project Server, adding tasks and task details to the enterprise project plan.
 Publishing synchronization pulls the data from Project Server into Team Foundation Server.
 Status synchronization pulls data from Team Foundation to update the project manager's approval queue, and approval synchronization publishes updates on fields such as remaining work and completed work to Project Server, which initiates a new cycle of synchronization.